Life at a Shelter

 Q: How Do I Make a Safety Plan for Myslef and Children?
 Wie erstelle ich einen Sicherheitsplan für mich und meine Kinder?

 A: Safety planning is extremely important when you are leaving an abusive relationship.
-For more information on making a safety plan visit www.shelternet.ca and click on “Make a Safety Plan” in the upper right corner of the screen.
+For more information on making a safety plan visit https://www.thehotline.org/plan-for-safety/create-a-safety-plan/#gf_1

 Q: What is the First Step Towards Getting Help?